soybin/soybin.github.io/articles/_posts/2020-12-16-compute-clouds-from-randomness.md

 ## preamble
 Can we say there's anything *not* random?

 When looking at the picture of life from a human perspective, everything is perfectly defined; it all looks like it has a purpose.
 However, questioning life from a broader perspective makes the very concept of existence seem absurd.
 How can anything *be*?
 Rather, *why* can anything *be*?
-This sort of basic questions, to which we have no good answer, are a reminder of just how random life is.
+This sort of basic question, to which we have no satisfactory answer, is a good reminder of just how random life is.
 We don't even know why we're here, yet we know why we engage in complex activities such as finishing this sentence.
-In general terms, we fail to understand the fundamental reasons behind our mere existence, understanding only that which we arbitrarily build on top of it.
-The only explanation I can give to such a bizarre situation is pure and absolute randomness.
-After all, we *are* living on a wet rock wandering around space.
+In summary, we fail to understand the fundamental reasons behind our mere existence, understanding only that which we arbitrarily build on top of it.

-To avoid falling into complete nihilism, I prefer thinking that everything is *indefinitely random*.
-I believe that's not only fair but also elegant; randomness underlies the core of our very existence.
-Thus, being able to compute it is central to, not only the accurate simulation of the universe, but its understanding too.

-That being said, let's talk about how can we use randomness to model the specific part of the universe that concerns us today.
+Randomness underlies the very core of existance; therefore, being able to compute it is central to this universe's accurate simulation.
+That being said, let's talk about how can we use randomness to model the specific part of the universe concerning us today.
 Clouds.

 Round, fluffy, and—in my opinion—quite magnificient.
-You could probably identify an infinite number of different clouds as clouds; there's a common pattern to all of them.
+One could probably identify an infinite number of different clouds as clouds; there's a common pattern to all of them.
 That is, they're made of water (mostly), so the way light interacts with them is similar among the different types of clouds—giving them their characteristic look.
-The main parameter that makes every cloud unique is its shape.
+The main variable that makes every cloud unique is its shape.
 Therefore, we could deduce that defining the shape of a cloud with randomness and uniformely rendering them will yield organic results.

-"But it doesn't make sense to define the shape of something with randomness!" — I hear you say.
-You're partially right; it doesn't make much sense to define the shape of something we already know with pure randomness.
-However, when we apply some rules and constraints to randomness—that is, we *arrange* randomness—things turn out to be a lot more interesting.
+"But it doesn't make sense to define the shape of something with randomness!" — I can hear the reader say.
+And he's partially right; it doesn't make much sense to define the shape of something we already know with pure randomness.
+However, when we apply some rules and constraints to randomness—that is, *arranging* randomness—things turn out to be more interesting.

 ## noise
 Noise is *arranged randomness* (although that's only the way I personally like to think about it and not a real definition).
 Extending this line of reasoning, we can think of nature itself as arranged randomness too.
 Clouds are a part of nature, which means there must be a way to arrange randomness which will inevitably result in clouds.